 In general, teachers can use PebbleGo's databases to teach kids about research, reporting, and citing sources.
 For beginning researchers, give students a chance to explore topics according to their interests and come up with two to three fun facts to share with their classmates.
 As their skills mature, challenge kids to use the biography database to research three people they've never heard of, and play a guessing game with the facts they submit.
+Older kids can also explore PebbleGo Next.
 For a more structured activity, have each student complete one of the report templates available on the site; put the reports together to create a reference wall for your current unit of study.

 Check out the content maps to see what topics are available.
 Students can do research on their own or in small groups, in the classroom or at home.
 Younger kids might benefit from more guided searches and specific assignments, while older students might enjoy more freedom to search according to their own interests.
 Kids can also share their reflections on their research process and contribute to a class list of "pro tips" for using the site.
 Helping students develop effective research skills can be overwhelming, but PebbleGo's colorful design, easily navigable topics, and just-right amount of information make the process less daunting for teachers and learners alike.